evanwill/_drafts/_notes/commandline.md

 There are several options to add a UNIX style shell to Windows:

 - Git Bash: installing [Git for Windows](https://git-for-windows.github.io/) adds the Git Bash shell.
 It comes with many of the standard UNIX applications.
-- [Cygwin](https://www.cygwin.com/): provides a package of open source tools compiled for Windows that add functionality similar to the Linux shell.
+- [Cygwin](https://www.cygwin.com/): provides a package of open source tools compiled for Windows that add functionality similar to the Linux shell (a gist with [more info](https://gist.github.com/evanwill/28d2f0a8ea49f58dbc05ae43a65a944c)).
 - [MobaXterm](http://mobaxterm.mobatek.net/): a non-opensource emulator similar to Cygwin with quite a bit of functionality and an optional paid version.
 - [Bash on Windows Subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/about): Windows 10 has the option to install a Ubuntu Linux subsystem which enables a native Bash shell with all the standard functionality.
 This is very handy, but installing takes [a few steps](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).